DanielSkala/RUG-NLP-QA/README.md

 export OPENAI_API_KEY=<your key>
 ```

-## To run the model on the question
+## To run the model on the questions
-Choose which model to use for the answer strategy in settings.py (line 21 or 22)
+First choose which model to use for the answer strategy in settings.py (line 21 or 22), then run:
 ```
 python main.py
 ```